anufrievroman/calcure/readme.md

 ## Installation

-### On Arch-based Linux distributions
+### On Arch Linux, Manjaro, Artix and other arch-based distributions

 The package `calcure` is available in AUR.
 Install it with `yay -S calcure` or with another AUR helper.

 ### On other Linux distributions

 Just copy the `calcure` file into a directory with your binaries and make it executable.
-For example:
+For example,:

 ```
 git clone https://github.com/anufrievroman/calcure
 cp calcure/calcure $HOME/.local/bin
 chmod =rwx $HOME/.local/bin/calcure
+pip install holidays
 ```

 ## Dependencies

-It only requires python 3.
+To run, it only requires python 3.
 On Linux and MacOS, you should have it by default, but if you don't, install `python` package from your standard repository.

+To display holidays, you also need to instal holidays library as `pip install holidays`.

 ## Usage